pmaitland/TSP-Visualisation/docs/work-log.md

 Prevented vertices from being able to be dragged off the canvas.

 **23:00-00:00**
-Made the canvas take up the full window size and added an info box to the right.
+Made the canvas take up the full window size and added a configuration box to the right.

 ---

+10/10/18

+**15:20-18:20**
+Separated the configuration box from the canvas and implemented rough animation using nearest neighbour.

+---

+11/10/18

+**14:30-13:50**
+Added log of steps to html.